rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

     metaphlan_to_stamp.pl metaphlan_merged_all.txt > metaphlan_merged_all.spf

-As you can see this file takes the metaphlan output file (from all the merged samples) as the only parameter and then writes the output to a new file called "metaphlan_merged_all.spf".
+As you can see this file takes the Metaphlan2 output file (from all the merged samples) as the only parameter and then writes the output to a new file called "metaphlan_merged_all.spf".

-Now download the '''metaphlan_merged_all.spf''' file to your computer as well.
+Now download the **metaphlan_merged_all.spf** file to your computer as well.

-Now load the profile file (metaphlan_merged_all.spf" and the metadata file (hmp_metadata.txt) files by going to ”File->load data” within STAMP:
+Now load the profile file (metaphlan_merged_all.spf and the metadata file (hmp_metadata.txt) files by going to "File->load data" within STAMP:

 [[File:STAMP_File_Menu.png]]